SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

 \textbf{Importance of sequential prediction.} While the classical slot-attention algorithm infers all the clusters in parallel, we argue that this is not an appropriate design choice for hypergraph prediction.
 Often, the set of hyperedges is mostly symmetric, which makes the problem of attaching the slots to different hyperedges highly ambiguous.
-In fact, we visually observed that, when predicting all the hyperedges simultaneously, the model tends to associate multiple slots to the same hyperedge, leaving others completely uncovered (see Supplementary Material for more visualisations).
+In fact, we visually observed that, when predicting all the hyperedges simultaneously, the model tends to associate multiple slots to the same hyperedge, leaving others completely uncovered (see \textit{SPHINX w/o sequential} model in Figure~\ref{fig:visual_ablation}).
 This behaviour leads to both a decrease in downstream performance and a less accurate hypergraph predictor.
 As described in Section~\ref{sec:hyper_pred}, SPHINX alleviates this issue by inferring the slots sequentially, and providing at each step historical information about the structure predicted so far.
-Figure~\ref{fig:synthetic_exp} and Table~\ref{tab:nba_ablation} demonstrates the benefits of our design choices.
-Sequential prediction have a clear advantage, outperforming the classical slot-attention predictor.
+Figure~\ref{fig:synthetic_exp}.a and \ref{fig:synthetic_exp}.b demonstrate the benefits of our design choices.
+Sequential prediction (\textit{SPHINX}) has a clear advantage, outperforming the classical simultaneous predictor (\textit{SPHINX w/o sequential}).